zaguiini/formik-wizard/README.md

 ### How do you access the Formik context inside the step form (e.g. for conditional rendering)?

-The step form is wrapped inside a [`Formik component`](https://jaredpalmer.com/formik/docs/api/formik) but his props aren't propagated to the form component.
-Anyway, you still have access to the Formik context through one of these methods:
+The step form is wrapped inside a [`Formik component`](https://jaredpalmer.com/formik/docs/api/formik) but its props aren't propagated to the form component.
+Anyway, you'll still have access to the Formik context through one of these methods:

 * by using the [`connect